isabella232/data-workbench.en-1/help/home/dwb-adobe-target.md

 Within Adobe Target, no special configuration is needed for a customer to send profile data.
 The profile information for a user is typically passed in the regular [!UICONTROL mbox] request, and the servers will make the profile parameters available for a targeted campaign setup as standard functionality without any additional setup.

 Adobe Target has Data Workbench integration built in, which can be enabled from the Super-user Client Details page.
 Enabling the option will surface segments that are shared from Data Workbench within Adobe Target to make it available for targeting.

+## Set HTTP log reporting in ExportIntegration.exe

+Reduce long reporting to [!UICONTROL HTTP.log] when using [!UICONTROL ExportIntegration.exe] to export Adobe Target integration files.

+A new [!UICONTROL httpLoggingEI.cfg] configuration file (located at `server\Admin\Export\httpLoggingEI.cfg`) lets you reduce verbose logging to the [!UICONTROL HTTP.log] file for when exporting data using [!UICONTROL ExportIntegration.exe].
+This allows you to stop verbose request/response logging.

+Verbose logging is already captured in [!UICONTROL TnTSend.log] files.

+_True_ sets verbose logging, and _False_ stops verbose logging to [!UICONTROL HTTP.log] file.

+In the False setting, only a warning message will sent to the [!UICONTROL HTTP.log] file (Info content not sent).